nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 3. If the student exists, `SolveQuestionCommand#execute(Model model)` checks if there is a question at the specified position.
 4. If the question does not exist, a `CommandException` is thrown and the question will not be resolved.
 5. If the question exists, `Student#setQuestion(Question target, Question newQuestion)` is called to create a modified copy of the student where the specified question has been replaced with a solved version.
-6. `Model#setPerson(Student target, Student editedStudent)` is called to replace the student with the modified copy.
+6. `Model#setStudent(Student target, Student editedStudent)` is called to replace the student with the modified copy.
 A new `CommandResult` is returned with a success message showing the affected student and the question solved.
 7. The modified student replaces the outdated student in the `UniqueStudentList` and a success message is shown in the result display.

 The following sequence diagram shows how the question solving operation works.